 On This Week's Prompts for Meditation

 People love to hate a rich man.
 But they revile a generous fool even more.
 If Zacchaeus ever cared what people thought about him he could not have got wealthy, climbed a tree, or even paid restitution for fraud later on.
 The name Zacchaeus means “pure”.
-Despite a life of corruption, something in him remained pure in his deepest heart, making him ripe for plucking when Jesus encountered Zacchaeus in the sycamor tree.
+Despite a life of corruption, something in him remained pure in his deepest heart, making him ripe for plucking when Jesus encountered Zacchaeus in the sycamore tree.
 Blessed are the pure in heart, for they shall see God.
 Or be seen by God.

 Was there ever a faster conversion?
 Even Scrooge had to endure a night of hauntings before he turned.
 Zacchaeus, come down!
 I'm staying at your house!
-And how swiftly he ran, observes Augustine, to embrace the new life of salvation within his household (meditation one).
-For most of us, conversion involves suffering, detachment, purgation, painful self-knowledge, and radical change (meditation two).
-If love triumphs, however, the heart laughs in peace (meditation three).
+And how swiftly he ran, observes Augustine, to embrace the new life of salvation within his household (Meditation One).
+For most of us, conversion involves suffering, detachment, purgation, painful self-knowledge, and radical change (Meditation Two).
+If love triumphs, however, the heart laughs in peace (Meditation Three).

 Joyfully yours, Suzanne

 Meditation One (Introit) Lo, How Swiftly He Runs